GROWING THE SPORTS WE LOVE

 GB SNOWSPORT SENIOR NATIONAL SQUADS

 Athletes who attain the criteria laid out in the discipline specific selection policies are invited to become members of the senior national squads relevant to the discipline where they have achieved the standard.
-These Senior National Squads include the Alpine World Cup Squad, Moguls World Cup Squad, XC Elite Team, Park & Pipe ‘A Team’ and GBX World Cup Squad.
-It is highly likely that many Senior National squad athletes are members of the World Class Programme.
-It is however possible in certain circumstances that an athlete may be a member of one of the senior national squads but not on the World Class Programme – this could be because their performances are not yet on the trajectory to become podium competitive at the Olympic Games or there are not enough places on the WCP.
+These Senior National Squads include the Alpine World Cup Squad, Moguls World Cup Squad, XC Elite Team, Park & Pipe ‘A Team’ and Ski and Snowboard Cross World Cup Squad.
+It is highly likely that many Senior National squad athletes are members of the World Class Programme if their discipline has been deemed eligible for WCP funding.
+It is also possible in certain circumstances that an athlete may be a member of one of the senior national squads but not on the World Class Programme – this could be because their performances are not yet on the trajectory to become podium competitive at the Olympic Games or there are not enough places on the WCP.
 In these circumstances, and where possible, GB Snowsport will help to access other means of support to enable that athlete to continue to develop with a good example of this being the use of the Olympic Solidarity Scheme which is designed to help developing athletes. *N.B. all Olympic Solidarity Grants for the Beijing 2022 Cycle have been allocated

 GB SNOWSPORT DEVELOPMENT SQUADS:

 The primary purpose of these programmes is to prepare athletes for, and aid progression to, the World Class Programme.
 Each of these development programmes is discipline specific and is staffed and resourced by GB Snowsport coaches and staff.
-These development squads include the Alpine, Ski Cross and Snowboard Cross Europa Cup Programmes, Ski Cross Continental Cup Programme, and the Freestyle ‘B Teams’, and have been established with the aim to bridge the gap between pathway and the WCP.
+These development squads include the Ski Cross and Snowboard Cross Europa Cup Programme; the Freestyle ‘B Teams’; and ‘Project Lillehammer’ which is a joint cross-country pathway project between Snowsport Scotland and GB Snowsport.
+These programmes have been established with the aim to bridge the gap between pathway and the WCP.
 There is no funding available from UK Sport for these programmes and as such they are funded via athlete contribution and GB Snowsport revenue.
 It should be noted that these are development squads and a stepping stone to one of the Senior National Squads and World Class Programme.

 FIS ALPINE TEAM